PhucPhuc0410/Customer-Segmentation-using-RFM-Analysis/README.md

 ## Data Analysis

 I use percentiles, specifically quintiles, to segment data in SQL, ensuring an even distribution into five groups.
-This helps create more meaningful customer categories.
+This helps create more meaningful reseller categories.

 In SQL Server, I use `NTILE()`:
 ```sql